 Who We Are

-Since 2005, OLA has worked on behalf of the online lending industry, representing top online businesses.
-The Online Lenders Alliance is an organization representing the growing industry of U.S. based companies offering online consumer short-term loans, also known as "payday loans.”
+Since 2005, the Online Lenders Alliance (OLA) has worked on behalf of the online lending industry, representing top online businesses.
+OLA is an organization representing the growing industry of U.S. based companies offering online consumer short-term loans.